argonautproject/data-query/pages/_includes/argo-vitalsigns-intro.md

 **Example Usage Scenarios:**

-The following are example usage scenarios for the DAF-VitalSigns
+The following are example usage scenarios for the Argonaut VitalSigns
 profile:

 -   Query for vital signs of a particular patient